KeyboardKit/KeyboardKit/README.md

 [Read more here][Gestures]

-### 👋 Haptics

-KeyboardKit defines haptic feedback types and ways to trigger them.

-[Read more here][Haptic-Feedback]

 ### 🔤 Input Sets

 KeyboardKit comes with an input set engine that make it easy to create `alphabetic`, `numeric` and `symbolic` keyboards in different languages.

 [Read more here][Input-Sets]